All parts of a ship have different names, and the names vary depending on what type of ship it is.

 A Jibboom is a metal rod that supports the head sail of a ship which makes it sail more easily.

-I hope this has helped you on your basic understanding of ships.
+I hope this has helped you with your basic understanding of ships.

 Please feel free to share any other information about parts of ships you may know.